Free Consultation 877.583.2524

 • Subjective complaints of impairment;

-• The impact of the side effects of the medications he is required to take;
+• Impact of the side effects of the medications he is required to take;

-• The nature of the institution where he was employed and
+• Nature of the institution where he was employed; and

-Frankel & Newfield was proud to reverse MetLife’s decision through our aggressive representation, the use of supporting materials documenting the material and substantial duties of our client’s job and our skillful highlighting of the biased nature of the medical reviews created by its vendor.
+The Law Office of Justin Frankel was proud to reverse MetLife’s decision through our aggressive representation, the use of supporting materials documenting the material and substantial duties of our client’s job, and our skillful highlighting of the biased nature of the medical reviews created by its vendor.
 By working harmoniously with our client for this collaborative effort, success was achieved.

 Read other success stories here